Yagisan/The-Bustling-Valley/README.md

 The compass mod does not work correctly unless both zoom and ui scales match.
 Please set them to the same value.
 The default is 100%.

-## Why are there trees in Ridgeside Village buildings?

-The Bustling Valley 0.2.0+ includes Ridgeside Village 2.0 - this is a complete overhaul of the previous versions.
-The maps have changed.
-As a result you **must** start a new farm for the maps to look correct.
-You can not continue with your existing save.

 ## Why do farmhands only see a vanilla map?

 See **Known Bugs**.